openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-03-14-off2-opff-reinstall.md

 $ git remote set-branches --add origin 'opff-reinstall'
 $ git fetch -v --depth=1
 ```

+I also had to add some files from `po/` that where missing from the repository

 ### Swapping code for the one of the git repo